ortonomy/ortonomy.github.io/_sections/portfolio.md

   alt9="speaking task teacher grading III"
 %}

-Students are asked to spontaneoulsy produce language they've been learning and teachers listen to the productio giving grades and specific feedback on their errors and areas for improvement.
+Students are asked to spontaneously produce language they've been learning and teachers listen to the production giving grades and specific feedback on their errors and areas for improvement.

 <div class="content-title-sub"><span class="content-title-decorator"></span><i class="fa fa-pencil"></i><span class="content-title-decorator"></span></div>

-**Centre of innovation:** as a product designer I was also part of a cross-functional to bring practice and examination of reading and writing onto the mobile platform.
+**Centre of innovation:** as a product designer and part of a cross-functional team, we innovated to bring practice and examination of reading and writing onto the mobile platform.
 A real challenge given the affordance and constraints of mobile devices.

 {%
   include portfolio_images_2_by_3.html